akick31/NCAABasketballTournament/README.md

 If you desire to input a text file and not manually input teams, look at the 2017tournament.txt for an example on how to do that.
 The file is ordered from East region to West region to Midwest region to South region with 16 teams in each region.
 So the first 16 lines are the East, next 16 are West, and so on.
 Make sure when you're adding the file that you know the directory.
 If you put it directly under the Java package and not in the src files or a package then you shouldn't need to input a directory.
 For example, when the console prompts you, type the name of the file, so "2017basketball.txt".

+The bracket.java class houses everything for the program and also runs it.

 If you have questions, feel free to email me at apkicklighter@gmail.com